Steve Von Till

-Stephen Francis Von Till Jr. is an American musician, best known as the guitarist of the metal band Neurosis, in which he also shared lead vocals with former member Scott Kelly.
-Following Kelly's departure in 2019, he is now the sole lead vocalist for the band.
+Stephen Francis Von Till Jr. (born September 30, 1969) is an American musician, best known as the guitarist of the metal band Neurosis, in which he also shared lead vocals with former member Scott Kelly and now shares lead vocals with Aaron Turner.
 He also records solo work under both his given name and the moniker Harvestman.

 Career

 Von Till joined Neurosis in 1989. and the group would later form experimental/noise group Tribes of Neurot, Neurosis' alter ego.

 Solo

 Von Till's solo music as a singer songwriter has been described as a hybrid of "haunting" folk songs, rural psychedelia and expansive gothic Americana full of melancholic beauty.
 These songs are often built around sparse arrangements, the centerpiece of which is his distinctive solemn weathered voice and minimal acoustic guitar stylings.

-In many ways a catch all for his other musical interests and influences, distilling his love for home recorded psychedelia, ambient, folk, lo-fi, krautrock, fuzz guitars, analog delays, and vintage synthesizers into a cohesive meditative body of work.
+In his works Steve fuses multiple genres, such as recorded psychedelia, ambient, folk, lo-fi, krautrock, fuzz guitars, and combines technical features, such as analog delays, and vintage synthesizers that create a cohesive meditative body of his music.
 Borrowing the concept from dub music of using the recording studio as an instrument, Von Till often considers the mixes themselves as the performance where he is able to break down, manipulate, and rebuild the tracks into new forms.

 On May 6, 2020, Von Till announced a collection of poetry and lyrics titled Harvestman.